tippexs/tippexs.github.io/_posts/2017-05-19-docker-mlkit-windows-setup.markdown

 Today I tried or better I installed the components are necessary to run Dockers mobyprojekt and linuxkit on windows.

 Before we can start building an image we should check a couple of pre-requirements first.
-I will also describe how to use GitBash or PowerShell to use make commands and stuff like that.
+I will also describe how to use GitBash or PowerShell to fire commands and stuff like that.
 So keep reading :).

 ![spongebob keep reading](https://media.giphy.com/media/WoWm8YzFQJg5i/giphy.gif?response_id=591f663d3fe17e6328d17717)